Barcelona, Spain travel guide

 Insider Tip

-Head straight for Bar Pinotxo inside the market for one of their legendary fresh fruit smoothies or a quick bite at the counter.
-Try to arrive before 10 am on subsequent days to avoid the biggest crowds.
+Head straight to Bar Pinotxo for a legendary fruit smoothie or a quick bite at the counter.
+Aim to arrive before 10 AM on subsequent days for the best selection and fewer crowds, but an afternoon visit is still vibrant.

-6:00 PM·Explore the charming, labyrinthine streets of the El Born neighborhood, known for its independent boutiques and historic architecture.
+7:00 PM·Wander through the charming, winding streets of the El Born neighborhood, known for its independent boutiques, artisan shops, and medieval architecture.

 Why Visit